Mitcheljager/hytale-vscode-completions/README.md

 ![Array types](images/Completion-4.jpg)

 ## Planned features
-- Even more schemas for all .json file types (different schemas for all .json files in Server/*)
 - Matching icons for each item
+- Better autocomplete for certain values and situations

 ## Requirements
 The extension is initialized in all projects that have a manifest.json file and a Server or Common folder anywhere in your project.
 Alternatively you can add an empty .hytale file in your project and it will initialize regardless.